 This feature is part of A World of Ultras

-There is clearly no defence of the racist message of Landscrona’s manifesto, but it is worth remembering that only thirty years ago monkey chants and bananas were not uncommon sights at English grounds, and it was less than forty years ago when Laurie Cunningham became the first black player to represent the full England side.
+There is clearly no defence of the racist message of Landscrona’s manifesto, but it is worth remembering that only thirty years ago monkey chants and bananas were not uncommon sights at English grounds, and it was 40 years ago when Laurie Cunningham became the first black player to represent the full England side.
 You could count on one hand the number of professional footballers who have publicly announced their homosexuality.
-In modern-day England, the rhetoric of Landscrona’s letter is of course racist and bigoted, but half a century ago the terraces of Stamford Bridge or Anfield might not have regarded the sentiments in quite the same way as today’s football community.
+In modern-day England, the rhetoric of Landscrona’s letter is racist and bigoted, but half a century ago the terraces of Stamford Bridge or Upton Park might not have regarded the sentiments in quite the same way as today’s football community.

 What merits discussion is the insistence made in the second statement that players for a club ought to represent the city, the region and country, a point Jonathan Wilson made in The Guardian.
 “Let’s imagine fans of Sunderland … get together and hammer out a manifesto which they then post as an open letter to the club hierarchy,” he wrote in 2012 when discussing the Landscrona letter.
 “Among a number of points about the need for absolute commitment and an abhorrence of cheating, they suggest they would rather the club focus on local players.

 “How would the world regard that?
 Most would surely accept that, if nothing else, a strong local identity can help foster a sense of common purpose.
 Why shouldn’t Sunderland fans dream of a team built around half a dozen Wearsiders?”
 He went on to say that while the inherent xenophobia in the manifesto is unacceptable, “the document is a much more nuanced and interesting document than anybody reading only the British press would have realised.”